syncfusion-content/wpf-docs/wpf/SfDataGrid/Styles-and-Templates.md

 ### Apply themes at run time

-To apply the built-in themes can be changed at runtime by VisualStyle property.
-Here, a ComboBox control is used to switch various built-in themes that are referred in the assembly references.
+To apply built-in themes at runtime, use VisualStyle property.
+Here the ComboBox control is used to switch various built-in themes that are referred in assembly references.

 ![](Styles-and-Templates_images/Styles-and-Templates_img33.png)